Lyndon B. Johnson National Historical Park: Johnson City

 The Johnson City Unit is located on the south side of the city, with parking areas at the visitor center on Lady Bird Lane, and on United States Route 290 at N Street.
 The visitor center, located in a former hospital, provides an introduction to the park, exhibits and films about President Johnson and his wife Lady Bird.
 A short way north of the visitor center is the Johnson Boyhood Home, an 1880s Victorian house where he lived with his parents from age five.
 This house, restored by Johnson while he was president, was designated a National Historic Landmark in 1965.
 West of the visitor center is the Johnson Settlement, a restored prairie in which are found the dogtrot house of Johnson's grandfather, and other 19th-century agricultural buildings.

 LBJ Ranch

 The ranch is located on the north side of United States Route 290, about fourteen miles west of Johnson City, with its main access through the Lyndon B. Johnson State Park and Historic Site, which lies between the highway and the south bank of the Pedernales River.
 The National Park Service lands lie north of the river.
 Among the sites preserved at the Ranch are the President's first school, his reconstructed birthplace, the Texas White House, and the Johnson Family Cemetery, where both President and Lady Bird Johnson are buried.
 Visitors take a self-guided auto driving tour from State Park visitor center; a permit is required.
+Unusually for a Presidential residence, but per Lyndon Johnson's instructions, the ranch includes a herd of Hereford cattle, descended from cattle owned by Johnson.

 On August 2, 2018, the National Park Service announced that the Texas White House and Pool House were temporarily closed to visitors due to structural issues.